RisingOSS-devices/official/maintainerreq.md

 5. You **MUST** be SELinux enforcing.

-6. Prebuilt kernels are only allowed **if your device does not have proper kernel sources**., You **MUSTN'T** ship a prebuilt kernel if you have working kernel sources available just because you save 5 minutes of build time.
+6. Prebuilt kernels are only allowed **if your device does not have proper kernel sources**.

 7. You should have some basic knowledge of reading logcats and managing most device releated errors/bugs